SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In ruby and rust, blocks/closures are surrounded by {}
 {|params| code...}
-In ruby, blocks may also be surrounded by do ... end
+In ruby, blocks may also be surrounded by do ... end In rust, one-line closures may have their curly braces left out.

 ##### ruby